-Andrew Bridgen expelled from Tory Party after comparing vaccines to Holocaust
+Andrew Bridgen expelled from Tory party after comparing vaccines to Holocaust

 “I will continue to serve my constituents as I was elected to do and intend to stand again at the next election.”

-He has not made clear whether he will appeal over the decision or will run to be an MP in opposition to the Conservatives.
+He later added that he was prepared to run against the Conservatives, but did not say whether he would do as an independent or for a rival party.

-The regular critic of vaccines lost the whip in January after claiming they are “the biggest crime against humanity since the Holocaust”.
+The regular critic of vaccines lost the whip in January after claiming they were “the biggest crime against humanity since the Holocaust”.

 Prime Minister Rishi Sunak condemned the comments as “utterly unacceptable”.